mmoffatt2/CharacterRecognitionProject/README.md

 ![image3](ProjectImages/model_accuracy_new.png)

+Fig 3.
+Plot of accuracy for model with entire data set.

 While this accuracy seems low, through manually looking through the output, I found that the Neural Network made mistakes with similarly shaped characters.
 Given that there are 97 different possible character types, I found that the model’s mistakes seemed to be reasonable errors.

 Examples of character mistakes:

 Guessed a “U” for a “c”:

-Graph of Inputted Character (“c”):

 ![image4](ProjectImages/character_c_new.png)

-Graph of Incorrect Character (“U”):
+Fig 4.
+Graph of inputted character (“c”).

 ![image5](ProjectImages/character_U_ne.png)

+Fig 5.
+Graph of inputted character (“U”).

 Guessed a “q” for a “g”:

-Graph of Inputted Character (“g”):

 ![image6](ProjectImages/character_g_new.png)

-Graph of Incorrect Character (“q”):
+Fig 6.
+Graph of inputted character (“g”).

 ![image7](ProjectImages/character_q_new.png)

+Fig 7.
+Graph of inputted character (“q”).

 Guessed a “‘’ for a “i”:

-Graph of Inputted Character (“i”):

 ![image8](ProjectImages/character_i_new.png)

-Graph of Incorrect Character (“‘“):
+Fig 8.
+Graph of inputted character (“i”).

 ![image9](ProjectImages/character_'_new.png)

+Fig 9.
+Graph of inputted character (“'”).

 Furthermore, when given an input of just characters of the lowercase alphabet, the model produced a training accuracy of 96% and a validation/test accuracy of 87%.

 ![image10](ProjectImages/smaller_data_set_new.png)

+Fig 10.
+Plot of accuracy for model with smaller data set.